 In 2017, Bradford was starting the fifth year using TBL which has spread beyond initial adopters in Pharmacy to the Faculties of Health and Business.
 Bradford has developed 3 specialist rooms and employs the first accredited European TBL Consultant-Trainer.
 Bradford hosted two TBL conferences and has shared practice in TBL module design in the UK and the Netherlands.
 This has led to TBL being used in over 30 institutions in Europe, including ARU.

 "Nº of students involved from 1,169 to 2,478…"

-ARU is beginning the second year using TBL, increasing its specialist rooms from 3 to 5 and the number of students involved from 1,169 to 2,478.
-Last year, TBL was adopted mainly in Life Sciences and the Business School.
-This year it will be integrated into the newly-revalidated nursing curriculum, with more than 500 students across 3 campuses.
+In 2017, ARU was beginning the second year using TBL, increasing its specialist rooms from 3 to 5 and the number of students involved from 1,169 to 2,478.
+In 2018, TBL will be integrated into the newly-revalidated nursing curriculum, with more than 500 students across 3 campuses.
 TBL sits within ARU’s wider work on attainment disparities, an area of increased focus since a 2013/14 audit highlighted marked differences for domicile, ethnicity and disability.
 TBL is an integral part of ARU is focusing on developing inclusive curricula and increasing student retention; a Disability Working Group was formed in 2015/16.

 Learn more about TBL at Bradford and Anglia Ruskin

-Select one of the resources below to discover more about team-based learning at Bradford and Anglian Ruskin.
+Select one of the resources below to discover more about team-based learning at Bradford and Anglia Ruskin.